wan-li-va/STARV/README.md

 Pulling updates from branch
 `git pull`

+Merging master into your branch: Go to your branch after pulling from master --> `git merge master`

+ALWAYS CHECK WHAT BRANCH YOU'RE IN BEFORE YOU START CODING

 ### Extra Instructions
 To deploy to the Github.io page, run the command `npm run deploy` in the root folder.